 On the capital funding alternative pages, it is not clear when I make a manual adjustment what should happen - sometimes other numbers change and sometimes they don't .

 If you call for an automated solution such as Just in Time or Early Funding and then make manual adjustments, even if Predictor JIT is still on or the EF recommended fee is still in place, Predictor will NOT dynamically adjust to a new solution; rather your adjustment (be it an assessment, fee change, or 13th month) will modify the end of year balance This is intentional - otherwise Predictor would be "fighting" you as you worked on a more acceptable end of year fund balance.
-The only exception to this is when you introduce debt through either a fixed loan or line of credit; that will cause fees and asses
+The only exception to this is when you introduce debt through either a fixed loan or line of credit; in most cases that will cause fees and assessments to change.

 My Association manages both operating and capital costs with a single "pot" of money.
 Can Predictor handle that situation ? if yes, please provide sufficient details.